triggermesh/docs/docs/targets/sendgrid.md

 After clicking the `Save` button, the console will self-navigate to the Bridge editor.
 Proceed by adding the remaining components to the Bridge.

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with a Sendgrid event Target was successfully created.
+After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with a SendGrid event Target was successfully created.

 ![Bridge status](../images/bridge-status-green.png)